 The battle of Oluja started on August 4, 1995 after a 4-year occupation by Serbia.
 At 12 noon on the dot, the Croatian flag was raised at the fortress of Knin, confirming its liberation.

 On August 6, Plaško, Lički Osik, Vrhovine, Obrovac, Korenica, Slunj and Plitvice were all liberated.
 The operation ended on August 7, 1995.
 Gračac, Lovinac, Benkovac, Kijevo, Vrliku, Dubicu, and Primišlje were liberated as well.

-In just 84 hours, 10.400 square meters of occupied Croatian territory were freed, which amounts to 18,4% of the total territory of the Republic of Croatia.
+In just 84 hours, 10,400 square meters of occupied Croatian territory was freed, which amounts to 18.4% of the total territory of the Republic of Croatia.